-The occurrence of anxiety is a powerful reminder of the mind body connection that exists.
-Anxiety is both a set of physiological reactions that occur in your body, such as trembling, heart racing, sweating, and a set of beliefs or assumptions that are affecting your thoughts and behaviors.
+The occurrence of anxiety is a powerful reminder of the mind-body connection that exists.
+Anxiety is a set of physiological reactions that occur in your body.
+Especially, trembling, heart racing, sweating, and a set of beliefs or assumptions that affect your thoughts and behaviors.
 Panic attacks, sleepless nights, chronic worry, irritability, avoidance of places, persons, or things are just a few of the ways anxiety can dramatically affect your quality of life.

-A common, yet very painful form, of anxiety is social anxiety.
-Social anxiety is different from shyness or introversion, which can also affect your comfort interacting with people.
+A common, yet very painful form, of anxiety, is social anxiety.
+Social anxiety is different from shyness or introversion, which can also affect your comfort in interacting with people.
 Treating introversion involves coming to understand and accept your natural way of recharging energy after social interaction.
 Social anxiety occurs when someone’s negative fear-based beliefs about themselves affect their comfort level in various social situations.
-Whether it is talking to people at a party, returning something to a store, learning how to do something new in front of others, or talking on the phone, social anxiety can have a tremendous impact upon your daily social interactions.
+Whether it is talking to people at a party, returning something to a store, learning how to do something new in front of others, or talking on the phone.
+Social anxiety can have a tremendous impact on your daily social interactions.

 Using both medication and counseling together to treat depression has the highest rate of reported success, according to clinical studies.
 We believe that it is experience that forms us and it is experience that transforms us.
-Our approach to treating depression is to help you create experience that transforms you from being depressed to feeling good about your self, your life, and others around you.
+Our approach to treating depression is to help you create an experience that transforms you from being depressed to feeling good about yourself, your life, and others around you.
 Treating depression will involve movement.
 This might mean becoming more physically active, taking action in your life, or moving through stuck feelings.
 Getting help starts with a phone call to set up an appointment.
 This is the first movement required.